-I know, I know…yesterday was the day I was supposed to announce the winner, but for some reason, I hate putting up an entry that’s just text, I wanted to add a recipe, photos, and a little chatter.
+I know, I know…yesterday was the day I was supposed to announce the winner, but for some reason, I hate putting up an entry that’s just text; I wanted to add a recipe, photos, and a little chatter.
 I plum forgot to plan ahead, plus, the week zipped by.

 Having said that, I have some nerve kvetching about photos, because, as I’ve mentioned about a million times, I don’t have enough natural light for photo taking, so I have to use artificial lights, aka Lowel Ego Lights.
 Look, I’m going to be honest here, no matter what 5000 artificial light photography tutorials teach you, unless you have a professional studio with $$$$ worth of lighting, you’re not going to ever get the same effect as a naturally lit plate of food.

 You lose SO many details with artificial lighting, not to mention the color is always a little off (thank god for Photoshop).
 Am I telling you not to invest in some artificial lights for overcast days and photo taking at night?
-NO, because a Lowel Ego Light or two DOES beat home lighting (tungsten, flourescent etc), by a few miles, but again..natural light beats artificial by several hundred miles.
+NO, because a Lowel Ego Light or two definitely beats home lighting (tungsten, flourescent etc), by a few miles, but again..natural light beats artificial by several hundred miles.

 It truly breaks my heart when I cannot get a good shot of a particularly pretty dessert, or a savory dish where you really need those mouth-watering details to shine.
 For some reason, savory foods don’t seem to photograph as well as sweets.

-Now onto the ginger scallion noodles (I’m sure many already scrolled to the bottom to see if they won the dish..I would have ;D ).
+Now onto the ginger scallion noodles (I’m sure many already scrolled to the bottom to see if they won the dish.
+I know I would have).
 These are NOT David Chang’s Ginger Scallion Noodles, just in case you typed ‘ginger scallion noodles’ into a search engine and ended up here.
-However, these are also really good ginger scallion noodles, based on his, but tweaked to the way I like them.
-All i really did was futz with his recipe – increase some ingredients, omit some ingredients, and add some other ingredients.
-Don’t get me wrong, his ginger scallion noodles are absolutely divine – I just felt like playing based on
+However, these are also really good ginger scallion noodles, based on David’s, but tweaked to the way I like them.
+All I really did was futz like crazy with his recipe..ie; increased some ingredients, omitted some ingredients, and added some ingredients.
+Don’t get me wrong, his ginger scallion noodles are absolutely divine; I just felt like playing in regards to my tastes.

 FINALLY, the winner of the Le Creuset Oval Baker!
 I didn’t use random integer because there was a pingback, a brief convo between me and someone, and well, just felt it would be more fair to do it another way.
 I wrote down every name in order, then placed the sheet of paper with the names across the room on the floor, and tossed a penny on it (I know what you’re thinking lol).
 The penny landed on…*fake drum roll*…LIA!
 Congratulations!
 I’ll email you to get your info and send it right out!

-Not David Chang’s Ginger Scallion Noodles
+Ginger Garlic Scallion Noodles

-1 large bunch of green onions, sliced
+- 1 large bunch of green onions, sliced

-2 tablespoons of ginger finely minced
+- 2 tablespoons of ginger finely minced

-1 tablespoon chopped garlic
+- 1 tablespoon chopped garlic

-1 tablespoon chopped shallots
+- 1 tablespoon chopped shallots

-1/3 cup grapeseed or other neutral oil
+- ⅓ cup grapeseed or other neutral oil

-* 1 tablespoon toasted sesame seed oil
+- 1 tablespoon toasted sesame seed oil *

-* 2 teaspoons fish sauce
+- 2 teaspoons fish sauce *

-1 tablespoon honey
+- 1 tablespoon honey

-*1 teaspoon rice wine vinegar
+- 1 teaspoon rice wine vinegar *

-2 teaspoons soy sauce
+- 2 teaspoons soy sauce

-1 crushed red chile pepper or 1 teaspoon red chile flakes
+- 1 crushed red chile pepper or 1 teaspoon red chile flakes

-kosher salt to taste
+- kosher salt to taste

-1/2 to 3/4 lb (8 to 12 ounces - depending on your sauce to pasta ratio preference) fresh noodles of your choice
+- ½ to ¾ lb (8 to 12 ounces - depending on your sauce to pasta ratio preference) fresh noodles of your choice

-1. Heat up the grapeseed oil in a saucepan over high heat until the oil is shimmery and hot, but not smoking.
+- Heat up the grapeseed oil in a saucepan over high heat until the oil is shimmery and hot, but not smoking.

-2. Add the green onions, ginger, garlic and shallots at once, but be careful, the oil will bubble and splatter.
+- Add the green onions, ginger, garlic and shallots at once, but be careful, the oil will bubble and splatter.
 The onions will sizzle and wilt almost immediately and turn a bright green.

-3. Take the pan off the heat and stir the sauce with a wooden spoon.
+- Take the pan off the heat and stir the sauce with a wooden spoon.
 Add the fish sauce, sesame seed oil, rice wine vinegar, soy sauce, honey, crushed red chile pepper and salt to taste.

-4. Let sit for 15 minutes, then toss with your favorite noodles.
-I used fresh Chinese egg noodles.
+- Let sit for 15 minutes, then toss with your favorite noodles.
+I used fresh Chinese egg noodles.*